-Figure 6-26.
+Figure 6-27.
 Upload History Log to TFTP Server window

 Enter the IP address of the TFTP Server in the Server IP Address field and the complete path and file name of the firmware file for the switch in the Path/Filename field.
-Click Save Settings to enter the server's IP address into the switch's RAM (use Save Changes to enter the address into the switch's non-volatile RAM).
 Click Upload to initiate the file transfer.